Since 2015, Smokedown Farm and Pioneer Hops have produced more than 5,000 pounds of pelleted hops for Connecticut craft breweries.

 Pioneer Hops of Connecticut - Morris, Connecticut

-Pioneer Hops / Morris grows hops on South Farms, a family farm since the 1930’s.
-Doug Weber started Pioneer to provide high-quality hops to the pioneering brewers who are remaking the brewing landscape.
+Doug Weber started Pioneer to provide high-quality hops to the pioneering brewers who are remaking Connecticut’s brewing landscape.
 With its sandy loam soils and hill-side location, Pioneer’s hop plants are well-drained and wind-dried.
 With seven acres dedicated to the hop yard and buildings, Pioneer has more than 6,000 plants: Centennial, CONNcade® and CONNnook®.

 Ally Hughes, Operations Manager